PranayMalhotra/forecasting_restaurant_reservations/index.md

 Delhi Mumbai

+The aim of this project is to predict the number of reservations restaurants are likely to have basis historical data.

+Three approaches are explored: Linear Regression, Random Forest and XGBoost Algorithm.

 You can use the [editor on GitHub](https://github.com/PranayMalhotra/forecasting_restaurant_reservations/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.